andrei-popa88/url/README.md

 echo $parser->getAuthority(); // john.doe@www.example.com:123

 // you can also do
 echo Parser::from($urlString)->getHost(); // www.example.com
 echo Parser::from($urlString)->getSchema(); // http
 echo Parser::from($urlString)->getAuthority(); // john.doe@www.example.com:123

-// But this will create a new class every time
+// But this will create a new class instance every time
 ````

 The path and query are kept in separte bags and can be accessed by getting the bag